tadejgasparovic/data-converter/README.md

 First we need to copy the value into the clipboard.
 This can be done by selecting the value and pressing Ctrl + C or rightclicking and selecting *Copy*.
 Then we press *Alt* to activate the tool, followed by *D* (to indicate the input data is decimal) and then B (to indicate we want the output to be binary).
 Lastly, we need to paste the result.
 This can be done by pressing Ctrl + V or right clicking and selecting *Paste*.
 In this case we see `1111,01010` as the result.

+## Change Precision
+Precision is by default set to 5 decimal places.
+To change it, first copy the new precision into the clipboard (e.g. `10`), activate the tool by pressing *Alt*, and press *P* to set the precision.
+A success / error message will be placed into the clipboard.